 Rivers Agile Software Engineer, Stephen Teodori, wraps up his Continuous Integration series by detailing the deployment process in Github

 In the previous articles of this series, we covered how to easily run unit tests when working on your feature branch.
-Now, we’ll look at how these checks will integrate into your team environment and how to deploy changes.
+Now, we’ll look at how these checks will integrate into your team environment and how to deploy changes to Github.

 Ensuring due diligence